Graduate Program Coordinator David Setran

 CFM 551.
 Child Development and Spirituality.
 The cognitive, social, emotional, and physical characteristics of children, birth to age twelve, are considered in detail.
 Related theories and research are examined, as they inform the understanding of spiritual formation and experience of youngsters.
 Students examine one or more specific aspects of children’s spirituality through library research, exploratory observation, and interviewing of children, teachers, and/or parents in church, parachurch, and/or home contexts.

 CFM 563.
 The Church and Outdoor Ministry.
 Studying the mission and nature of the Church and how the temporary system can be utilized to impact renewal and development in the Church.
 Overview of the historical and theological expressions of the church.
 Special emphasis is placed on the church/parachurch dynamic.
 Study of the biblical principles of renewal, hospitality, and service.
-Offered at as a modular course in February each year.
+Offered at .

 CFM 564.
 Adventure Challenge Education.
 An introduction to the principles and practices of experiential education.
 This course applies theories and principles of leadership, spiritual development and experiential education to adventure challenge programs utilizing ropes courses, team initiatives, climbing, and other outdoor adventure activities.
 Students will apply learning by developing, leading and evaluating short term (1/2-day to 3-day) adventure education experiences for a variety of groups.
 Coursework is to be integrated with practical experience and will conclude with a creative project.
 Course offered in a modular format each May at

 CFM 611.
 Family Ministry.
 An examination of the nature of marital and family relationships in preparation for students in ministry to understand these dynamics in their own families, in the families of those to whom they minister, and the impact of these on their ability to be effective ministers.
 The course concludes with a consideration of church as the family of God.
 (2)